 With arm sleeves overtop of barrier cream, your forearms will be better protected.
 Of course, these are all just options for you to explore out there and it is up to you which PPE you would like to wear when working with any kind of resin.

-Here is why so many resin artists are opting for the Tyvek suits:
+Here is why so many resin artists are opting for these Tyvek suits:

 These suits are great for protecting clothing from resin drips because there is no getting epoxy resin out of clothing!

 There is no question that you need to wear protective eye gear when working with epoxy resin.
-If you are not wearing a full face mask, then consider wearing protective eye gear that has a strap around the head so you don't have to adjust your glasses with resin-covered gloves.
+If you are only wearing a half face respirator with epoxy resin, then consider wearing protective eye gear that has a strap around the head.

 These are the goggles we recommend for keeping resin out of your eyes.